damouse/Paradrop/README.md

 Instructions to follow.

 ### Virtualenv
-virtualenv is a tool that allows developers to manage environments, dependancies and more for python programs.
+(Note: not using virtualenv for pex configuration later, but it makes things easier.) virtualenv is a tool that allows developers to manage environments, dependancies and more for python programs.
 In this case its used both as a management tool and a packageing tool (along with pex.)

 We may choose to go with this as part of the build process since it doesn't require building the python package, but perhaps not.